rwb/c200/README.md

 * Identify the evidence that would cause us to reject Ho at the p < 0.05 significance level.
 * p(0 or 1 or 2 or 10 or 11 or 12 increases) = 0.0002441406 + 0.002929688 + 0.01611328 + 0.01611328 + 0.002929688 + 0.0002441406 = 0.03857422 (this is the critical region).
 * Why do we focus on these outcomes?
-* Because they are the outcomes that are *least likely to occur* if Ho is true (i.e., θ = 1/2).
+* Because they are the outcomes that are *least likely to occur* if Ho is true (i.e., p0 = 1/2).
 * If we were to reject Ho when there are 3 increases or 9 increases, our p-value (probability of a type I error) would exceed 0.05.
 * These 6 outcomes are the ones that would lead us to reject Ho at the *p* < 0.05 significance level.
 * So, these 6 outcomes constitute the *critical region* for our test.
 * Since 2 increases occurred and 2 is in the critical region, we reject Ho and conclude that p0 is not equal to 1/2.
 * *Note*: we could also see that ps = 2/12 = 1/6 (or 0.1666667).
 Based on our 95% confidence interval look-up [table](https://github.com/rwb/c200/blob/main/gfiles/binomial-table.pdf) we can see that the confidence interval or margin of error around this estimate is [0.036,0.436].
-Since this interval does not include 1/2 we reject Ho and conclude that p0 is not 1/2.
+Since 1/2 is outside this interval, we reject Ho (concluding that p0 is not 1/2).

 #### Chapter 8 and Topic 35 Measurement Type Begins Here